rudderlabs/rudder-transformer/.github/pull_request_template.md

 ### Any technical or performance related pointers to consider with the change?

+N/A

 ### Any new dependencies introduced with this change?

+N/A

-Any new generic utility introduced or modified.
+### Any new generic utility introduced or modified.
 Please explain the changes.

+N/A

 ### If the PR has changes in more than 5 files, please mention why the changes were not split into multiple PRs.

---
+N/A

-### If there are multiple linear items associated with the PR changes, please elaborate on the reason:
+### If multiple linear items are associated with the PR changes, please elaborate on the reason:

---
+N/A

 <hr>

 ### Developer checklist

-[ ] **Please confirm if there are no breaking changes being introduced.**
+[ ] **No breaking changes are being introduced.**

 [ ] Are all related docs linked with the PR?

-[ ] Are all changes tested?
+[ ] Are all changes manually tested?

-[ ] Does this change require any RudderStack documentation changes?
+[ ] Does this change require any documentation changes?

 [ ] Are relevant unit and component test-cases added?

 ### Reviewer checklist

-[ ] Is the PR tagged correctly as per the changes?
+[ ] Is the type of change in the PR title appropriate as per the changes?

-[ ] Verified if there are no security credentials or confidential information in the changes.
+[ ] Verified that there are no credentials or confidential data exposed with the changes.